f0e/letterboxd-trakt-sync/readme.md

 Script to sync your Letterboxd ratings to your Trakt account.

-## Usage (Manual)
+## Config

-- Install the requirements: `python install -r requirements.txt`
-- Run the script: `python letterboxd_trakt/main.py`
-- This will generate a template config at `config.yml`, you need to fill in the values.
 - To obtain values for `trakt_client_id` and `trakt_client_secret`, [create a Trakt application](https://trakt.tv/oauth/applications) with the following values:
   - Name: letterboxd-trakt-sync
   - Redirect URI: `urn:ietf:wg:oauth:2.0:oob`
   - Enable the /scrobble permission.
 - Leave the trakt_oauth values as null, these will be populated by the script.

+## Usage (Manual)

+- Install the requirements: `python install -r requirements.txt`
+- Run the script: `python letterboxd_trakt/main.py`
+- This will generate a template config at `config.yml`, you need to [fill in the values](#config).

-## Usage (Docker)
+## Setup (Docker)

-You will need to view the docker logs whenever adding new accounts to your config and authorise the Trakt application.

 ### cli